kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 You should watch the excellent WWDC 15 talk [Introducing App Search](http://apple.co/1gvlfGi) (http://apple.co/1gvlfGi), there are many little details shown and mentioned.
 You should also read through the [App Search Programming Guide](http://apple.co/1J0WBs1) (http://apple.co/1J0WBs1).

-And of course, read the next chapter of this book if your app has a web counter-part that has content to be publicly indexed.
+And of course, read the next chapter of this book, "Your App On The Web", if your app has a web counter-part that with content to be publicly indexed.